ForeverZer0/SharpNBT/README.md

 The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

 Everyone interacting in the SharpNBT project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ForeverZer0/SharpNBT/blob/master/CODE_OF_CONDUCT.md).

+## Special Thanks

+This project would not be possible without all the contributors to the https://wiki.vg/ and its maintainers, who have created an invaluable source of information for developers for everything related to the game of Minecraft.